-Dr. Coiro's professional interests include avian and exotic animal medicine, ophthalmology, internal medicine, and surgery.
+Dr. Coiro's professional interests include care and medicine of sporting dogs, ophthalmology, internal medicine, and surgery.
 He is a member of the American Veterinary Medical Association, the New York Veterinary Medical Society, the Long Island Veterinary Medical Association, and the Mid-Atlantic States Association of Avian Veterinarians.

 An avid outdoorsman, when he is not busy with his duties at the hospital, Dr. Coiro enjoys fishing, hiking, kayaking, and attending his children's little league games.